L3cr0f/pma_course/Labs/Lab_05.md

-# Lab 5 - IDA Pro
+# Lab 5 - _IDA Pro_

 ## Lab 5-1

-Analyze the malware found in the file Lab05-01.dll using only IDA Pro.
-The goal of this lab is to give you hands-on experience with IDA Pro.
-If you’ve already worked with IDA Pro, you may choose to ignore these questions and focus on reverse-engineering the malware.
+Analyze the malware found in the file Lab05-01.dll using only _IDA Pro_.
+The goal of this lab is to give you hands-on experience with _IDA Pro_.
+If you’ve already worked with _IDA Pro_, you may choose to ignore these questions and focus on reverse-engineering the malware.

 **1. What is the address of DllMain?**